btsimonh/docs/docs/Bluetooth.md

 <img src="../_media/bluetooth/itag.png" width=225><img src="../_media/bluetooth/itag2.png" width=225><img src="../_media/bluetooth/itag3.png" width=225>

 !!! tip
     You can activate a beacon with a beeper using command `IBEACON_%BEACONID%_RSSI 99` (ID is visible in webUI and SENSOR reports).
 This command can freeze the Bluetooth module and beacon scanning will stop.
-After a reboot of Tasmota the beacon will start beeping and scanning will resume.
+After a reboot of Tasmota the beacon will start beeping and scanning will resume. (untested on ESP32 native BLE)